 (1) LTIFR: Lost Time Incident Frequency Rate: number of lost time accidents (LTA) per million worked hours.

-(2) SIF: Serious Injuries and Fatalities per million worked hours.
+(2) SI: real Serious injuries per million worked hours.